gadgetto/UserImport/core/components/userimport/docs/readme.txt

 Reqirements:

-- MODx 2.3 and above
+- MODX 2.3 and above
+- PHP 5.6 and above

 User guide: